 Memberships

-Chartered Fellow, Chartered Institute of Logistics and Transport (since 2007, Chartered Member of the predecessor Chartered Institute of Transport since 1993).
+Chartered Fellow, Chartered Institute of Logistics and Transport (since 2007, Member since 1993).
 Member of the National Council for South Africa for 2004.

 Fellow, South African Institution of Mechanical Engineering (since 1998, Member since 1973).